 Who We Are

 The Northeast District is one of eight districts of Women of Reform Judaism.
-It is composed of sixty-seven affiliate sisterhoods and women's groups representing over 6,000 women in New York, New England, and Eastern Canada.
+It is composed of sixty-six affiliate sisterhoods and women's groups representing over 6,000 women in New York, New England, and Eastern Canada.
 We also welcome individual members of WRJ who reside in the Northeast District.

 Our members are women from every walk of life.
 What they share is that they are Reform/Progressive Jews, and they are committed to liberal Jewish values and community.

 Stronger together!
 We aim to help our sisterhoods and individual members grow – with the support of the many dedicated district officers and area directors, and the wonderful resources from Women of Reform Judaism.